 The school has an open-door policy and we encourage parents to come and discuss any concerns with teaching staff.

 Any complaint should initially be addressed to the Headteacher.
-In the event of any problem remaining unresolved the complaint should be put in writing and sent to the Chair of Governors.
+In the event of any problem remaining unresolved the complaint should be put in writing and sent to the Chair of Governors, via the school office.
 The matter will then be dealt with in accordance to the procedures laid down in the Education Act and you have the right, within this process, to contact the Local Authority in Wigan.
-On request a copy of the complaints policy can be obtained from the school office.
+Our complaints policy is available on our Policy Page or a copy can be requested from the school office.

 Access to Public Documents